jctaoo/electron-run/README.md

 app.whenReady().then(createWindow);
 ```

-> For more information about electron, see [electron doc](https://www.electronjs.org/docs)
+> For more information about Electron, see [electron doc](https://www.electronjs.org/docs)

 #### Write your `renderer process` code in `TypeScript`.